 When it comes to compiling the optimal triceps volume, you shouldn’t implement more than 2-4 exercises for your current mesocycle.

-Because, if you switch your triceps exercises every workout or week, you will run out of variation quickly.
+If you switch your triceps exercises every workout/week, you will run out of variation quickly.

 Furthermore, another interesting thing to do would be emphasizing the different triceps heads cyclically.